raksonibs/docker_base_images/README.md

 A version of this image is released for each supported version of ruby (2.2, 2.3, 2.4, 2.5).

-The images are tagged `voxmedia/ruby:2.x-A.B.C`, where `2.x` is the ruby version and `A.B.C` is the image version.
+The images are tagged `voxmedia/ruby:2.x-A.B.C` and `docker.voxops.net/ruby:2.x-A.B.C`, where `2.x` is the ruby version and `A.B.C` is the image version.
 The image version uses [semantic versioning](https://semver.org).

 And all updates are recorded in a running [CHANGELOG](https://github.com/voxmedia/docker_base_images/blob/master/ruby/CHANGELOG.md).